bitfocus/companion-module-analogway-awj/companion/HELP.md

 Variable|	Description
 ----------------|----------------
-masterMemory1label | the label of the Master Memory screenMemory1label | the label of the Screen Memory auxMemory1label | the label of the AuxMemory
+connectionLabel | how you labelled the Connection in Companion masterMemory1label | the label of the Master Memory screenMemory1label | the label of the Screen Memory auxMemory1label | the label of the AuxMemory